Sarah has big goals for her retirement.

 One item to highlight is that Sarah owns some company stock in her 401(k).

-Lynch calls this a tremendous advantage with highly appreciated company stock in a qualified retirement plan.
+Lynch calls this a tremendous advantage for those who have highly appreciated company stock in a qualified retirement plan.

 Next, it was time to see if her savings strategies will get her close to the $5 million number.